factor10/intent/docs/how-to-assert.md

 ## A sequence

-Asserting some condition for a sequence is a very common scenarion.
+Asserting some condition for a sequence is a very common scenario.

 When the collection is small, the expected value can be expressed inline such as: